 Alcohol/Traffic Safety Grants

 Districts may apply for funds to conduct alcohol/traffic safety-related projects, or portions of Alcohol and Other Drug Abuse (AODA)-related grants that are traffic safety-related, in a variety of ways.
 One avenue is through the department's State AODA Consolidated Grant Program.
 The Alcohol/Traffic Safety Program also supports student-planned and lead projects through the agency's Student AODA Mini Grant Program.
-The department has also provided alcohol/traffic safety grants to eligible local school districts to upgrade existing driver education simulators with alcohol driver analyzer equipment and software.
 If you have any questions, contact the Alcohol/Traffic Safety Program Consultant, Dr. Randy Thiel at: firstname.lastname@example.org, or (608) 266-9677.

 Professional Development Activities